-- Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the Teacher. - Water and weather conditions must be appropriate for the skill level of the group. - Teacher/Monitor is familiar with the site and/or site is commonly used for dragon boating.
+- Determine that all facilities are safe and accessible for the students participating.
+Students must be encouraged to report facility problems to the teacher. - Water and weather conditions must be appropriate for the skill level of the group. - Before involving Students in an outdoor activity, Teachers/Monitors must take into consideration: - Water conditions (for example, temperature, currents, tides, and wave conditions). - Visibility of 500 m (1640') is required